 "You don't have to live with breasts that are mismatched in size and shape.
 I use a number of techniques - including breast reduction, breast implants, or both - to create a more balanced and naturally symmetrical look."

 Although breast asymmetry (one breast is a different size and/or shape than the other) is extremely common, it can cause many challenges.
 Many women feel self-conscious or have difficulty getting clothing to fit properly.
 Others live in fear of becoming intimate with someone and having to expose their mismatched breasts.
 In severe cases, breast asymmetry can be truly disfiguring.
-Fortunately, Dr. Cassileth offers a number of precision techniques to correct breast asymmetry and help you feel more comfortable and confident in your appearance.
+Fortunately, we offer a number of precision techniques to correct breast asymmetry and help you feel more comfortable and confident in your appearance.

 The first step in correcting breast asymmetry and enhancing your look is to determine the ideal size breast for you.
-Dr. Cassileth will work closely with you to make this essential decision.
+A doctor will work closely with you to make this essential decision.
 Questions to answer may include whether the smaller breast needs to be made bigger with an implant, or whether the larger breast should be reduced.

 In some cases, breast asymmetry correction surgery may be covered in part by your insurance company.
 Before surgery, our billing team will verify your benefits to see if your insurance plan provides coverage.

-To help you prepare for and understand what to expect from breast symmetry surgery, Dr. Cassileth will explain the process in detail during your personal consultation and pre-surgery appointments.
+To help you prepare for and understand what to expect from breast symmetry surgery, one of our doctors will explain the process in detail during your personal consultation and pre-surgery appointments.
 A summary of the process and brief explanation of various incision techniques is also described at this time.

-Essentially, Dr. Cassileth performs breast symmetry surgery through a small incision in the lower breast, usually at the bottom edge of the areola.
+Essentially, one of our doctors performs breast symmetry surgery through a small incision in the lower breast, usually at the bottom edge of the areola.
 This allows access to either shift the breast tissue to a different position, or place an implant.
-Often with breast asymmetry, one or both breasts are "constricted" in the lower pole, called "tuberous breast deformity".
-This incision allows Dr. Cassileth to "unroll" the breast so that it extends to the correct position, which rounds the breast tissue out and raises the nipple position.
+Often with breast asymmetry correction, one or both breasts are "constricted" in the lower pole, called "tuberous breast deformity".
+This incision allows the doctor to "unroll" the breast so that it extends to the correct position, which rounds the breast tissue out and raises the nipple position.
 At this point the nipple height or areola width is adjusted for symmetry.

-Dr. Cassileth insists that all patients undergo a six-month scar treatment regimen after surgery to minimize all scars.
+Our doctors insist that all patients undergo a six-month scar treatment regimen after any type of breast augmentation surgery to minimize all scars.
 During the healing period, the breasts often have tight or small lumpy areas where the internal sutures are located.
 This is common and is most prominent 4-8 weeks after surgery.
 These sutures are absorbable and any lumps caused by them will resolve.
 Your breasts need up to 2 months to fully heal and take their final shape.
 Our team will discuss with you what kind of support and activity you will need during this time.